roxolid/ohs/README.md

 ### Prerequisities

 Obviously, you need to have Docker installed on your computer (if you don't have it yet, setup it following the instructions on [Docker Installation page](https://docs.docker.com/installation/)).
 Then, you will also need to download and unzip the OHS binary installation file available on [Oracle Technology Network](http://www.oracle.com/technetwork/middleware/webtier/downloads/index.html) (OTN).
-The file you download should be named _fmw_12.1.3.0.0_ohs_linux64_Disk1_1of1.zip_ and after unzipping you should get _fmw_12.1.3.0.0_ohs_linux64.bin_
+The file you download should be named _fmw_12.1.3.0.0_ohs_linux64_Disk1_1of1.zip_ and after unzipping you should get _fmw_12.1.3.0.0_ohs_linux64.bin_.
+Please note that if the file name is a little bit different (for example, the version of FMW will be 12.1.3.0.1 once such version is release, you will have to alter the _Dockerfile_ too - just find the line starting with `ENV HTTP_BIN` and edit the file name.
 > Downloading of product cannot be automatized because you need to accept the Licence agreement.

 > Please note, that you will need OTN account for that - but you certainly already have one.
 If not, no problem - it's free, just create one by registering on any OTN page (probably the download page in this case).